grgbr/cute/sphinx/user.rst

    Controls the colorization of console output.
 When ``on``, it enforces colorization whereas it disables it when ``off``.

    By default, colorization is automatically enabled if current terminal supports it.

+.. option:: NAME

+   When specified as a test hierarchy node's full name, select a single suite or test.
+When missing, the top-level suite is considered.

 .. option:: PATH

    A pathname to a file where to store generated output.

    When unspecified or specified as ``-``, output is directed to standard output in which case this option is exclusive with :option:`-s`, :option:`--silent`, :option:`-t`, :option:`--terse`, :option:`-v` and :option:`--verbose`.

 .. option:: PATTERN